worktips-project/cryptonote-nodejs-pool-turtlecoin-chukwa2/README.md

 Donations
 ---------

 Thanks for supporting my works on this project!
-If you want to make a donation to [Dvandal](https://github.com/dvandal/), the developper of this project, you can send any amount of your choice to one of theses addresses:
+If you want to make a donation, the developpers of this project, you can send any amount of your choice to one of theses addresses:

 * Bitcoin (BTC): `392gS9zuYQBghmMpK3NipBTaQcooR9UoGy`
 * Bitcoin Cash (BCH): `qp46fz7ht8xdhwepqzhk7ct3aa0ucypfgv5qvv57td`